 The government provides the following support for individuals and businesses:

-In accordance with Decree No. 42/NQ-CP, individuals that satisfy one of the following criteria are entitled to the unemployment allowance:
+In accordance with Resolution No. 42/NQ-CP, individuals that satisfy one of the following criteria are entitled to the unemployment allowance:

 - A worker whose employment contract is suspended will receive VND 1,800,000 per month for up to 3 months beginning from April 01, 2020